 The 45th Annual Food & Beverage Industries Humanitarian Awards Dinner was held on September 4, 2019 at the Hilton Anaheim.
 The Food & Beverage Industries play a key role in sustaining CCEJ’s work to combat prejudice and discrimination in our communities.
 This year’s dinnner raised more than $330,000 for CCEJ, including $30,000 for our Light the Way Campaign, which supports youth to attend our Building Bridges Camp and our Summer Youth Leadership Institute.

 Close to 500 people gathered to honor Bryan Kaltenbach (Food 4 Less/FoodsCo), Michael Ajemian (Barilla America), and Kevin Arceneaux (Mondelez International) for their service and leadership to the community.
 Click the link below to watch a video of the honorees visiting CCEJ’s youth programs.

 The honorees were recognized for their many contributions to their industry and communities through acts of service and leadership.
 In their speeches, they also shared how they personally connected with CCEJ’s work.

-Mary Crocker – speech link here
+Michael Ajemian – speech link here

-“I want to thank the members of the Food & Beverage Industries – you help make the important work of the CCEJ possible.
-We at Ralphs are great admirers of the work the CCEJ is doing to promote tolerance and understanding.
-We share CCEJ’s vision of a prejudice-free society, and I especially admire the work the CCEJ is doing with young people to help them reach their full potential regardless of background or economic situation.”
+“I’d like to thank the members of the Food & Beverage Industries who have made the work of CCEJ possible for so many years.
+We all share CCEJ’s vision of a prejudice-free society and I especially admire the work that CCEJ is doing with young people, to help them reach their full potential regardless of background or economic situation.”

 Enjoy more photos of the event at this link.